oceanprotocol/docs/infrastructure/compute-to-data-minikube.md

 #### Update the storage class

-The storage class is used by Kubernetes to create the temporary volumes on which the data used by the algorithm will be stored. &#x20;
+The storage class is used by Kubernetes to create the temporary volumes on which the data used by the algorithm will be stored.

-Please ensure that your class allocates volumes in the same region and zone where you are running your pods.&#x20;
+Please ensure that your class allocates volumes in the same region and zone where you are running your pods.

-You need to consider the storage class available for your environment.&#x20;
+You need to consider the storage class available for your environment.

 For Minikube, you can use the default 'standard' class.